 Goji-Coco-Almond Dessert Spread

 Soaked and rinsed almonds or hazelnuts (deskinned), soaked goji berries, can add maca, mesquite, chicory or cacao nibs (if you want crunch).
-Blend with coconut oil, some fresh young coconut, or soaked shredded coconut.
-Add a little filtered water if needed (or a small amount of amazake).
+Blend in coconut oil, some fresh young coconut, or soaked shredded coconut.
+Add a small amount of filtered water if needed (or a small amount of amazake).
 Spoon on 1/2 inch thick slice of jicama or on dessert cracker.

 3 tbsp. balsamic vinegar, 4 tbsp.
 Hempkin, Popolive, or olive oil, a few crushed garlic cloves, 1-2 tbsp. dehulled hemp seeds, 1/8 tsp. paprika, a pinch of Himalayan salt.
 Make to taste.
 Dip with thin, crunchy baguette, sourdough, Essene, or pita bread.